joerivanveen/each-domain-a-page/readme.md

 For instance my joerivanveen.eu site is in Dutch, while the rest of my site is in English (United States).
 I have added one row to the ‘locales’ textarea: joerivanveen-eu = nl_NL.
 The child pages of the mentioned slug will also get this locale.
 Leave this textarea empty if you don’t need it, it will not affect your installation at all then.

+## CORS?

+By default, this plugin will configure ajax requests to be sent to the domain currently served, to avoid CORS errors.

+In addition, CORS headers will be sent for configured domains.

 ## Child pages

 Version 1.4.0 adds support for child pages.
 If you have a page with slug ‘example-com’ and a child page with slug ‘child-page’, you can visit ‘example.com/child-page’ to see the child page.